 The Special Topics courses focus on one author or one particular school of thought in an interdisciplinary context.
 Topics vary each year.
 Some of the topics are "Montaigne", "Interiority in Shakespeare" and "Jansenism and the Self".

-Instructor: Staff Format: Seminar Restriction: Students must have completed at least one year of university study (minimum 30 credit hours) before
+Instructor: Staff Format: Seminar Restriction: Students must have completed at least one year of

 NOTE: Not more than one of each course number can be taken for credit towards the Early Modern Studies Program.